 Who Is Eligible?

 Juniors and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
 This means applicants should plan to graduate in fall 2017, spring 2018, fall 2018, and spring 2019.
 Current sophomores who will be juniors in fall 2017 are eligible.
 Applicants must have earned at least 60 credits by the beginning of the mentorship period, and must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
-Only University of Houston students are eligible to apply.
+Only University of Houston main campus students are eligible to apply.

 Students who have completed fewer than 12 hours in residence at UH must have a 3.5 cumulative GPA on all college-level course work taken at UH or elsewhere to be eligible to apply.
 Students must submit a transcript from the outside institution to verify the 3.5 GPA.